 A capillary haemangioma is essentially overgrowth of normal blood vessel tissues where it should not be.
 If one were to look at these under a microscope, it would be evident that it consists of a mixture of cells (called endothelial cells) and blood vessels.
 Early lesions have more cells, while advanced lesions have a lot of capillaries in the form of lobules.
 As they get more advanced, the capillary walls become thickened and fibrosed, resulting in occlusion of the vessels.

 The most common site where capillary haemangioma are found is the upper eyelid.
-It may possibly just involve the surface of the skin, but can extend to the tissues beneath it all the way to the orbital cavity.
+It could just involve the surface of the skin, but can extend to the tissues beneath it all the way to the orbital cavity.

 Clinical signs and symptoms

-Capillary haemangioma are clinically evident within the originally 6 months after birth.
+Capillary haemangioma are clinically evident within the initially 6 months after birth.
 A third of the cases are seen at birth, and over 9 out of 10 cases are seen by 6 months.
 Lesions that involve just the skin (also called cutaneous haemangioma) appear as a red, elevated nodule, while lesions that extend under the skin (subcutaneous lesions) are darker.
-In advanced cases involving the orbit, the eyeball may possibly protrude out.
+In advanced cases involving the orbit, the eyeball could protrude out.
 This is called proptosis.

 Haemangiomas on the upper eyelid tend to push the eyelid downwards, causing a droopy eyelid (called ptosis).
 Patients complain of blurred vision which occurs due to change in corneal shape, astigmatism and squinting (strabismus).

 On pressing gently, the haemangioma can change colour and have a sponge-like texture.
 It is visibly evident on examination.

-Diagnosis is primarily clinical, but imaging may possibly be performed for further evaluation.
+Diagnosis is primarily clinical, but imaging could be performed for further evaluation.
 Ultrasound can help ascertain the depth of involvement.
 CT scans can demonstrate blood flow into the lesion.
 MRI scans are also useful.

 The natural course of capillary hemangiomas is an initial growth phase followed by a regression phase.
 Most lesions tend to undergo involution by the age of 8.
 Treatments are offered if there is visual impairment or infection.